nturley/netlistsvg/README.md

 ## ElkJS
 I'm super impressed with this.
 Layout is a non-trivial problem and this tool is amazing.
 ELK is written in Java and transpiled to javascript.

-This tool is really powerful and not very well documented so I'm still learning the ins and outs of how to use it.
-For instance, ELK should be in charge of positioning labels, (which I think might prevent the wires from being routed through text).
-ELK is also capable of port positioning.
+This tool is really powerful and I'm still learning the ins and outs of how to use it.
+ELK is capable of port positioning for instance.
 This means that potentially I could flag certain ports as being able to be swapped or repositioned and ELK could reorder them to reduce crossings.
 That's obviously a win for labeled ports on the generic, and split/join, but also a win for cells whose operation is commutative.

 ELK is using a layered approach (Sugiyama, Ganser), similar to dot in the Graphviz package.
-I was doing a lot of experiments with it and I became convinced that longest path rank assignment produced better schematics than Network Simplex.
-This is obviously subjective, but I think that Network Simplex attempts to make the graph uniformly distributed on the page in an effort to make it less wide (or tall in our case).
-In schematics, I would rather a taller graph that grouped together related logic than a compact one with node that are more uniformly distributed.
-Also when the flow goes from left to right, with vertically scrolling webpages, using up additional vertical space isn't as big of a cost.
+You can read about their algorithm here: https://rtsys.informatik.uni-kiel.de/%7Ebiblio/downloads/papers/jvlc13.pdf

 # Status
 Still early stages.
 But it's usable.
+Skin definition format is still changing.

 # Installation/Usage Instructions
 ```